Brand Identity Guide · Placeholder Release · February 2026

 Investors & institutional audiences.
 This palette says: we have been in this industry long enough to stop needing to impress you.

-Forge Ember
+Forge Cerulean

 Strategic Positioning